mbanders/boardfarm_server_api/README.md

 ## Put full boardfarm config file into MongoDb

-1. Specify your username and password to connect to mongodb:
+1. Specify your username, password, and server hostname to connect to mongodb:
     ```sh
     export MONGO_USER="myuser"
     export MONGO_PASS="mypass"
+    export MONGO_SERVER="myserver"
     ```
     See `config.js` to change the `mongodb_uri` if needed.
 1. Copy your boardfarm config file: